This post will show you the top 8 considerations for choosing the right VPN service.

 5. Does your VPN throttle connections, limit bandwidth, or restrict services?

 Many VPN service providers tend to throttle simultaneous connections.
-Make sure you know just how many connections you need and opt for a service with optimal numbers or no limits on concurrent connections.
-The same applies for bandwidth or reduced connection speeds at set day hours.
+Ensure you know how many connections you need and opt for a service with optimal numbers or unlimited concurrent connections.
+The same applies to bandwidth or reduced connection speeds at set day hours.

 6. Check device compatibility

-If you use multiple devices across platforms, make sure your chosen VPN service supports all.
-On that note, it’s also a good idea to check how many devices you can connect at once as some VPNs throttle this number to 3-4.
+If you use multiple devices across platforms, ensure your VPN service supports all.
+On that note, it’s also a good idea to check how many devices you can connect simultaneously, as some VPNs throttle this number to 3-4.

 7. Are they logging your VPN use?